Auto D1 Endpoints

 const openapi = fromHono(app);

-When a PUT request is made to /users/:userId with a request body, D1UpdateEndpoint will:
+When a PUT request is made to /users/:id with a request body, D1UpdateEndpoint will:

 D1DeleteEndpoint: Deleting Resources from D1